Certificate in Business & Digital Skills | Part-time

 Overview

-Future Jobs Ireland 2019 emphasises the current shift in Ireland’s future workforce and notes that they will, in the coming decades, predominantly require cognitive, social and emotional skills.
-Ireland’s National Skills Strategy 2025 echoes this statement, highlighting the “increasingly interdisciplinary nature of the world of work… [which] overlaps in the skills required across different sectors and occupations”.
+The National Skills Strategy 2025 highlights the “increasingly interdisciplinary nature of the world of work... [which] overlaps in the skills required across different sectors and occupations”.
 Thus, acquiring the core competencies of numeracy, literacy and digital technologies are becoming ever more crucial across all sectors of industry in Ireland.
 Ireland’s National Skills Strategy 2025 further stresses technology as "one of the key drivers of change”, whereby a workforce with business skills will be vital, not only in higher-end professional jobs but, more widely, as a basic core competence.
 Insofar as we are equipped with these competencies, our workforce will underpin Ireland as a “global differentiator”.
-Fundamental to this shift will be the widespread availability of high-quality education and training, according to Ireland’s National Skills Strategy 2025.
-Future Jobs 2019 echoes this statement.
+Fundamental to this shift will be the widespread availability of high-quality education and training.

 Delivery